INFORMATION FOR HEALTH PROFESSIONALS

 - Over the age of 18 years

-- Patients present with progressive or recurrent disease diagnosed before the specified site commencement date.
+- Participant presents with progressive or recurrent disease diagnosed before the specified site commencement date

-- The patient has chosen to opt-out of the registry
+- The participant has chosen to opt-out of the registry

-- The patient presents with a secondary lung cancer (metastases to the lung from another primary site)
+- The participant presents with a secondary lung cancer (metastases to lung from another primary site)

 - Potential participants are identified through hospital admission data extracts sent to the VLCR by participating public and private hospitals.

 - The Registry uses an opt-out approach for recruitment (approximately 3% opt-out rate), with a waiver of consent for deceased patients.

 - Participants are sent a Participant Invitation Letter and Participant Information Booklet.
 Participants or their proxy have two weeks from the date on the Participant Invitation Letter to opt-out before any of their health information may be collected.

 - Participants can opt-out at any time and request their data be removed from the Registry.